GSA/auctions_api/index.md

 ##### Get started
 We organized this site into four major areas.

 - [API basics](basics) introduces you to the operations offered by the API.
-- [API calls](console/) gives you a hands-on experience of those operations with an interactive console.
 - [Field reference](fields) lists and describes the type of information provided by the API.
 - [Feedback](https://github.com/GSA/Auctions_api/issues) provides a forum for developers to share feedback and report problems.